shybovycha/shybovycha.github.io/_posts/2017-02-21-speeding-up-algorithms-with-sse.md

 **Intrinsics**

-SSE operations in C++ are named this way: `_mm_{OPERATION}_{SUFFIX}`. **Operation** is the operation on vectors you want to perform. **Suffix** is a set of flags for processor, showing in what way it should work with operands _(packed/scalar, single-/double- precision, etc.)_.
+SSE operations in C++ are named this way: `_mm_{OPERATION}_{SUFFIX}`.
+The **operation** is the operation on vectors you want to perform.
+The **suffix** is a set of flags for a processor, showing in what way it should work with operands _(packed/scalar, single-/double- precision, etc.)_.

-For optimization’s sake, it is better if operands for intrisincs are aligned in memory for base 16\.
-But do not worry, compiler will automatically decide if the variable is aligned or not and perform all the needed operations itself.
+For optimization’s sake, it is better if operands for intrinsincs are aligned in memory for base 16\.
+But do not worry, the compiler will automatically decide if the variable is aligned or not and perform all the needed operations itself.

 For loading data into SSE vectors there are four intrinsics: